The Rain King: Broadcast and reception

 "The Rain King" premiered on the Fox network on January 10, 1999.
 Following its initial American broadcast, the episode earned a Nielsen household rating of 12.5, with an 18 share—meaning that roughly 12.5 percent of all television-equipped households, and 18 percent of households watching television, were tuned in to the episode.
 It was viewed by 21.20 million viewers.
 "The Rain King" was both the highest rated episode of Season 6 and the last episode of The X-Files to be viewed by more than 20 million viewers.
 The episode aired in the United Kingdom and Ireland on Sky1 on April 25, 1999 and received 0.75 million viewers, making it the third most watched episode that week.
 Fox promoted the episode with the tagline "Mulder's been abducted, infected, and discredited.
 Tonight, he faces his greatest peril ever... a woman in love."

-Critical reception was mostly mixed, with results ranging from negative to positive.
+Critical reception was mixed.
 Tom Kessenich, in his book Examination: An Unauthorized Look at Seasons 6–9 of the X-Files wrote positively of the episode, saying, "'The Rain King' was cute.
 Very cute. […] And yet I never found myself suffering from cuteness overload.
 In fact, I laughed and smiled the entire way through."
 Starpulse named "The Rain King" as the ninth best X-Files episode and praised the lighter approach to the paranormal, saying that the episode was an "ingenious way to use the paranormal motif of the show for something other than thrills".
 Zack Handlen of The A.V.
 Club awarded the episode a "B+" grade.
 Despite criticizing the show for "filming in the land of sunshine and lemon drops" and "border[ing] on that overly twee independent movie vibe", Handlen noted that "the episode’s essential sweetness has enough snarky asides from our heroes […] that it never goes completely off the rails."
 He did, however, note that the episode's placement, after a string of several humorous episodes, hurt its reception; he argued that, had it appeared in an earlier, darker season, the entry would now be viewed as "a cock-eyed classic".